Privacy and Cookies

 We collect and process your Personal Data based on one or more of the following reasons / legal bases:

-We have a legitimate interest (and in some cases a legal obligation) to process Personal Data in order to better understand our customers.
+As referenced above, we have a legitimate business interest (and in some cases a legal obligation) to process Personal Data in order to better understand our customers.
 To do this we may combine the data that we collect directly from you from your interactions with The Royal Mint Museum, with data that we obtain from third parties.

 We also have a legitimate interest, for example, to help ensure that we provide information, products and services that are most relevant to the interests of our customers.

 We will not reuse your Personal Data for a new purpose other than for what it was originally collected, unless the new use is compatible with the original purpose for which the Personal Data was collected, we have notified you of the new use and given you a reasonable opportunity to object to it, or the new use is otherwise permitted or required by law.

 Please note that if you do not share your Personal Data, we may not be able to provide you or have to stop providing you with the information, products or services that you have requested.